opendilab/LightZero/README.md

 ### Features

 **Lightweight**: LightZero integrates multiple MCTS algorithm families and can solve decision-making problems with various attributes in a lightweight framework.
+The algorithms and environments LightZero implemented can be found [here](#integrated-algorithms).

 **Efficient**: LightZero uses mixed heterogeneous computing programming to improve computational efficiency for the most time-consuming part of MCTS algorithms.

 **Easy-to-understand**: LightZero provides detailed documentation and algorithm framework diagrams for all integrated algorithms to help users understand the algorithm's core and compare the differences and similarities between algorithms under the same paradigm.
 LightZero also provides function call graphs and network structure diagrams for algorithm code implementation, making it easier for users to locate critical code.
+All the documentations can be found [here](#paper-notes).

 ### Framework Structure
 To understand the framework structure of LightZero, the following important components need to be understood: